Limited availability by phone; questions by email.

 What does this mean in practice?

-The government wants to make money laundering and financial crime more difficult.
-Large cash payments still allow for a high degree of anonymity, enabling illegal funds to be moved without a digital trail.
+The government aims to make money laundering and financial crime more difficult.
+Large cash payments make it easier to conceal money flows and move illicit funds without a digital trail.

 This brings the Netherlands more in line with neighbouring countries, preventing criminals from diverting activities here.